AdrianHsu/S2VT-seq2seq-video-captioning-attention/README.md

 ![](util/s2vt-1.png)

 The model structure of our code are shown below.
-In brief, we exclusively add the DropoutWrapper, Bahdanau Attention ( or Luong Attention ), Schedule Sampling and frame/word embedding in our implementation.
+In brief, no only did we implement the original paper, but also we add some extra features like **Bahdanau Attention ( & Luong Attention ), Schedule Sampling and frame/word embedding** in our implementation.

 ![](util/s2vt-2.png)